ebuchman/blog/content/posts/bitcoin.md

 But Proof-of-Work and Proof-of-Stake are also not the end of the story.
-In my talk on [Stakeholders and Statemachines][stakeholders-and-statemachines], I propose that Bitcoin is the first stage in a journey towards increasingly representative monetary institutions, towards a fractal hierarchy of money that can sustainably [bridge the gap from local self-sufficiency to global luxuries and back][tweet-crypto-thesis].
+In my talk on [Stakeholders and Statemachines][stakeholders-and-statemachines], I propose that Bitcoin is the first stage in a journey towards increasingly representative monetary institutions, a fractal hierarchy of money that can sustainably [bridge the gap from local self-sufficiency to global luxuries and back][tweet-crypto-thesis].
 That journey leads us from the more objective, international sources of trust, to the more subjective and local.
 From the cryptographically verifiable energy expenditure in a remote data center that